MayankMishra4998/JavaScript-LeetCode/README.md

 # Qua 8 :-
 Given an integer array arr and a mapping function fn, return a new array with a transformation applied to each element.

-# Qus 9 :-
-Write a function createCounter.
-It should accept an initial integer init.
-It should return an object with three functions.

-The three functions are:

-increment() increases the current value by 1 and then returns it. decrement() reduces the current value by 1 and then returns it. reset() sets the current value to init and then returns it.

 # Mid Level Type's Question's

 # Qus 9 :-